 Individuals choosing this emphasis typically are interested either in completing requirements for school counseling certification or in advancing their knowledge and skills in school counseling to be eligible for salaries at the master’s +30/EdS pay rate.
-Students choosing this emphasis must complete a minimum of 30 credits, choosing courses as follows:
+Students in this track must complete a minimum of 30 credits, choosing courses as follows:

 EdS Mental Health Counseling Emphasis

 Individuals choosing this emphasis typically are interested either in completing requirements for counselor licensure (i.e., LPC) or in advancing their knowledge and skills in mental health counseling.
-Students in this track must complete 30 credits, choosing courses as follows:
+Students in this track must complete a minimum of 30 credits, choosing courses as follows:

 Applications to the EdS in Counselor Education program are due February 1

 By the application deadline, ALL application materials must be submitted.
 Any supporting materials must be sent directly to the Office of Graduate Admissions at the address below so that they can be officially processed and added to your file.
 Application files that are complete will be screened, and individuals who pass the initial screening will be invited to an interview.
 Final decisions will be made after interviews are finished, sometime in March.

 E-209 Martin Hall

 The counselor education program faculty seeks to admit a diverse applicant pool, and we review applicant files comprehensively.
 The applicant pool varies from year to year, so it is not possible for us to convey specifics regarding average test scores or other factors.
 We do not guarantee admission into the EdS program, and we have a limited number of openings each year.